Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against First High-School Education Group Co., Ltd. (FHS)

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”) reminds investors of the upcoming July 11, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired First High-School Education Group Co., Ltd. (“FHS” or the “Company”) (NYSE: FHS) American Depository Shares (“ADSs”) pursuant and/or traceable to the Company’s March 2021 initial public offering (the “IPO”).
+LOS ANGELES, May 24, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming July 11, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired First High-School Education Group Co., Ltd. (“FHS” or the “Company”) (: FHS) American Depository Shares (“ADSs”) pursuant and/or traceable to the Company’s March 2021 initial public offering (the “IPO”).

 In March 2021, FHS conducted its IPO, selling 7.5 million ADSs at $10 per ADS.